ethz-aps/APS_Database/Readme.md

 If you have never done this you might struggle a bit, but the learning curve is steep.
 For easier reproducability I have followed [this article](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-uswgi-and-nginx-on-ubuntu-18-04) on how to employ our flask application with uWSGI and Nginx.

-The corresponding config files can be found in the folder server_config
+The corresponding config files can be found in the folder server_config.

+In addition the website is secured with a basic http authentication.
+Details on how this was setup here [here](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/).
+You can find the user/PW in our Wiki.

 #### The flask webserver python files